pipiscrew/timeline/notes/whenatkitchen.md

 * peppers (serrano / jalapeno / habanero)
 * always have 3 yogurts as backup
 * always have 1kg basmati rice (w/ spinach)
-* always have 1kg spaghetti barilla
+* always have 1kg barilla linguine or spaghetti no5
+* always have green tea (Japanese Sencha)